-dotCMS Enterprise Professional and Prime support multi-node clusters in load balanced, round-robin or hot standby configurations.
-Clustering may be setup in either Auto-clustering or Manual Cluster Configuration modes.
+dotCMS Enterprise Cloud (/cms-platform/features) support multi-node clusters in load balanced, round-robin or hot standby configurations.

-This document describes the common configuration required for both clustering options.
+This document describes the common configuration required setting up a dotCMS cluster.
 Please review the following sections before performing your clustering configuration:

 The following resources are shared among all servers in the cluster, and must be set up for all clustering configurations.
 These configuration steps must be completed before implementing the steps for either Auto-clustering or Manual Cluster Configuration.